 He installed the Ballantyne vanity.
 I found it at Lowes and had to have it.
 It’s a deep mocha color with golden undertones (not seen here).
 It really kicks things up a notch.

 I went with a white speckled quartz counter top.

-And I like the look of antique brass, so I chose this old-timey sink faucet.
-It’s another favorite of mine. ❤
+And I like antique brass (antique anything, really), so I chose this old-timey sink faucet.
+Another favorite. ❤

 At this point, we needed a break (especially my husband).
 It’s hard to believe how much work goes into remodeling a small room on top of everything else that you have to deal with on a day-to-day basis.